Wisconsin

 • When is the NEXT dose due?

-• Following re-vaccination of the ‘overdue’ animal, the duration of immunity is determined by the product able on the vaccine used, i.e., either 1 year or 3 years.
+• Following re-vaccination of the ‘overdue’ animal, the duration of immunity is determined by the product label on the vaccine used, i.e., either 1 year or 3 years.

 11. Can a "positive" rabies antibody titer substitute for a required booster dose?